RuleML+RR 2025

 Submitted papers must not substantially overlap with papers that have been published or that are simultaneously submitted to a journal or a conference/workshop with formal proceedings.
 Double submission to a workshop with informal proceedings is allowed.
 Papers put on arXiv are also allowed as long as they are not refereed (i.e., formally reviewed by peers).

-Special Issues of Theory and Practice of Logic Programming and Transactions on Graph Data and Knowledge are planned with extended versions of selected papers.
+A Special Issue of Transactions on Graph Data and Knowledge is planned with extended versions of selected papers.

 Submissions to the RuleML+RR conference: